Surprising and True Facts About Hydrocodone

 • Pseudoephedrine

-• It is most likely to be prescribed as a capsule, but it can also be given as a liquid or tablet.
+• It is most likely prescribed in capsule form but can also be given as a liquid or tablet.

 Hydrocodone Abuse

-• Nausea, chronic constipation, and headaches are all some of the normal issues associated with opioid abuse that a person could experience when abusing a combination product with these drugs.
-Addiction is also a very serious consequence of this behavior.
+• Nausea, chronic constipation, and headaches are some of the normal issues associated with abusing a combination product with these drugs.
+Addiction ends up magnifying this behavior.

-• Overdose is another danger associated with opioid abuse, and a person who misuses their or someone else’s prescription is also likely to experience the severe respiratory depression, which can be deadly.
+• Overdose is another danger associated with opioid abuse, and a person who misuses their or someone else’s prescription is likely to experience severe respiratory depression, which can be deadly.

-• In addition, hearing loss has been reported as one of the possible side effects of hydrocodone abuse.
-According to the medical journal Pain Physician, a 2007 study proved this link.
+• In addition, hearing loss is one possible side effect of hydrocodone abuse, according to a 2007 study reported in the medical journal Pain Physician.

-• Someone who abuses the combination product of hydrocodone and acetaminophen is also in danger of liver problems and permanent liver damage, as a buildup of acetaminophen in the body can create these issues.
+• Someone who abuses the combination product of hydrocodone and acetaminophen is also in danger of permanent liver damage due to a buildup of acetaminophen.

 Don’t wait Until It’s Too Late.